-Since Ono was founded, over 25 years ago, the face of Israeli society has been changing.
+Since Ono Academic College was founded, over 25 years ago, the face of Israeli society has been changing.

-The six campuses of the College are a meeting place for those populations excluded from education who want to integrate in the Israeli world of employment.
-Beyond studying together side by side, the multicultural campuses work to integrate diverse populations without assimilating them into each other and without compromising the cultural identity of any of the students or student groups entering its gates.
+The six campuses of Ono Academic College are a meeting place for populations excluded from education who want to integrate into the Israeli job market.
+In addition to studying together side-by-side, our multicultural campuses work to integrate diverse populations without assimilating them into each other and without compromising the cultural identity of any student or group entering its gates.

-Various Aspects of Ono’s Work Promoting Social Change
+Aspects of Ono’s Ongoing Work to Promote Social Change

-In other institutions, representatives of different groups study together while the common space is controlled by one culture.
-At Ono, we make sure that the common space itself is a model for multiculturalism and as such, an example of higher education all across Israel.
+At other institutions, students from different groups flock together, while common areas are largely dominated by one culture.
+At Ono, we strive to make the entire campus a model of multiculturalism and an example for higher education all across Israel.

-- The College creates internal forums for real dialogue, for discussion, and for deliberation between the representatives of the various populations.
-This idea underlies the campus’ flagship project: “Batsavta Hada” (Together as One) – in which outstanding students from all groups in Israeli society sit and try to reach agreements and consensus regarding the management of their lives together;
+- The college creates internal forums for real dialogue, discussion, and deliberation between the representatives of the various populations.
+This idea underlies our flagship project: “Batsavta Hada” (Together as One) – in which outstanding students from all groups in Israeli society sit and try to reach agreements and consensus regarding the management of their lives together.

-- Ono organizes student activities to mark the holidays of celebrated by Israel’s three major religions;
+- Ono organizes student activities to mark the many unique holidays celebrated by Israel’s three major religions.

-- Ono Center for Clinical Social Law – Ono Academic College operates professional clinics designed to provide legal assistance to the public, while training students to work in the field.
-Current clinics touch on many areas of life such as: human rights, consumer rights, family law, environment, entrepreneurship and more.
+- The Ono Center for Clinical Social Law operates professional clinics designed to provide legal assistance to the public while training students to work in the field.
+Current clinics touch on many areas of life, such as human rights, consumer rights, family law, environment, entrepreneurship, and more.

-- Program for the Advancement of Ethiopian Students – Ono Academic College has more than 150 Ethiopian students, who receive academic reinforcement, employment guidance and a large participation in tuition fees.
+- The Program for the Advancement of Ethiopian Students at Ono Academic College includes more than 150 Ethiopian students who receive academic reinforcement, career guidance, and tuition support.

-- OFEC project – a special program for military and security forces personnel, which includes the provision of scholarships and close administrative support from the beginning of the degree until the end.
+- The OFEC project provides a special program for military and security forces personnel, which includes the provision of scholarships and close administrative support from the beginning to the end of their degrees.

-- Establishment of separate campuses for the ultra-Orthodox population, in which more than 1,500 male and female students study, for a bachelor’s degree in law and business administration, with the aim of integrating them into the Israeli labor market.
+- Establishment of separate campuses for the ultra-Orthodox population, in which more than 1,500 male and female students study, for bachelor’s degrees in law and business administration, with the aim of integrating them into the Israeli labor market.